bemafred/sky-omega-public/README.md

 - `docs/emergence-of-sky.md` – The co-creation story of Sky, the assistant who is both partner and persona.
 - `docs/science-of-eee.md` – Our new scientific process: Emergence, Epistemics, Engineering.
 - `docs/funding-invitation.md` – For those curious to support or join the work.
+- `docs/sky-omega-last-interface.md` – For those preparing for the future.

 ## 🌱 Invitation

 Sky Omega is early.
 But it is already real.